Before You Start / Safety

 6) Install new thermostat + gasket correctly

-Install with correct orientation (jiggle pin at top when required by the thermostat design).
-Refit housing evenly.
+Install with correct orientation (jiggle pin at 12 o’clock/top when required by thermostat design).
+Seat the thermostat fully in its recess, then refit the housing evenly by hand-starting both fasteners first.

 Community confirmation quote: “Remember to keep the Jiggle Pin in the thermostat at the 12:00 position when you install it, so air can escape the engine block.” https://forum.miata.net/vb/showthread.php?t=236876